Wayne Knight: Television work

 In the 1990s, Knight played supporting roles on two television series on NBC.
 He played the mailman Newman, Jerry's neighbor and nemesis, in Seinfeld, and Officer Don Orville, Sally's love interest, in 3rd Rock from the Sun.
 He had earlier appeared in Against the Grain.
 He also appeared as a regular on two sketch comedy series, The Edge for Fox and Assaulted Nuts for Cinemax and Channel 4 in the United Kingdom.

 Knight appeared on the pilot episode of the American version of Thank God You're Here.
 He made a second appearance, on the last episode of the first season of the television series.
 He won the Thank God You're Here blue door award.

 In November 2009, Knight reprised his role as the Seinfeld character Newman, for the seventh season of Curb Your Enthusiasm.
 He also guest starred on CSI: Crime Scene Investigation Season 10 in the episode "Working Stiffs".

 Knight guest starred on a 2010 episode of Fox's drama series Bones, in the first season of the TV Land comedy series Hot in Cleveland (2010), where he became a recurring character for season two, and on an episode of The Whole Truth in the fall of 2010.
-He played an Internet fixated couch potato in the TV Land sitcom, The Exes.
+He played an Internet-fixated couch potato in the TV Land sitcom, The Exes.
 In the summer of 2011, he appeared in the BBC/Starz series Torchwood: Miracle Day as Brian Friedkin.

 In February 2014, Knight reprised the character Newman, during one commercial during the Super Bowl, alongside Jerry Seinfeld and Jason Alexander.
 In December 2017, Knight was featured in an advertisement for KFC depicting Colonel Sanders.

-Animation work
+Voice work

 Knight has done voice work for numerous animations, including the black cat Mr. Blik in Catscratch, Igor in Toonsylvania, the dragon Dojo Kanojo Cho in the Kids' WB! animated series Xiaolin Showdown, Emperor Zurg on Buzz Lightyear of Star Command on Toon Disney and Disney Channel; Demetrius the shopkeeper in Hercules (1997); Al McWhiggin, the toy store manager of Al's Toy Barn in Toy Story 2 (1999); Tantor the elephant in Tarzan (1999), and the bug Juju on Tak and the Power of Juju (2003).
 He made guest appearances on Billy & Mandy's Jacked-Up Halloween as Jack O'Lantern, Dilbert as the Security Guard, and Brandy & Mr. Whiskers as Mr. Cantarious the snail.
 Knight guest starred in The Penguins of Madagascar as Max the Cat, in the episodes "Launchtime" and "Cat's Cradle".
 He played The Elf Elder in Tom and Jerry: The Lost Dragon (2014).